 - Meanwhile, saute onion in oil in a large pot until transparent but not browned.
 Add the chopped garlic to the pot and cook for 2 minutes.

 - Once the squash is tender, add it to the pot along with the ginger, orange juice and broth.
 Simmer for about 5 minutes.

-- Season with salt and pepper.
+- Season with sea salt and pepper.
 Taste and adjust if necessary.

 - Transfer to a high-speed blender and puree until as smooth as velvet.
-You may have to do this in 2 batches, depending on the size of your blender container.
+You may have to do this in 2 or more batches, depending on the size of your blender container.

 - Serve, topped with crispy shallots and toasted sage leaves, or with toasted pumpkin seeds or other topping suggested in the post above.